 Leading operational polar experts and researchers from British Antarctic Survey will guide the course, teaching participants to translate exciting scientific ideas into safe, achievable and effective field plans.

-- A series of tasks and practical exercises to help you develop your skills in polar leadership, practical planning and how to work efficiently in remote regions.
+A series of tasks and practical exercises will help you to develop your skills in polar leadership, practical planning and how to work efficiently in remote regions.
 Can you think on your feet and lead a small team?
 Can you change a field programme at short notice in challenging weather conditions?
 Planning each day and taking turns at leading the team will be a key feature of the course.